Home

 [ Top of Page ]

-Chapter 5: How the Game is Played
+Section 5: How the Game is Played

 figure 7AT THE LINE: SET-UP FOR A PLAY

-Before a play can start, players from each team must face each other from opposing sides of the football.
-There are two imaginary lines of scrimmage, one for each team separated by the length of the football, which neither team can cross prior to the start of a play.
-Some players position themselves on the line (within 1 yard of it), while other play further back in an area called the backfield.
-The region where the ball is located, between the offensive and defensive lines, is called the neutral zone.
-(See Figure 7) Generally, the area that includes both lines and the neutral zone is referred to as the line of scrimmage or the line.
+Prior to a play can begin, players from each group must face each other from contradicting sides of the football.
+There are two fanciful lines of scrimmage, one for each group isolated by the length of the football, which neither one of the teams can cross preceding the begin of a play.
+A few players position themselves at stake (inside 1 yard of it), while other play additionally in a zone called the backfield.
+The locale where the ball is situated, between the hostile and protective lines, is known as the neutral zone.
+(See Figure 7) Generally, the zone that incorporates the two lines and the nonpartisan zone is alluded to as the line of scrimmage or the line.
+An offense must place no less than 7 players on hold for each play or it is liable to a punishment.
+All line players must be set (not moving by any stretch of the imagination) for no less than one moment when a play starts with the snap.
+The most widely recognized position is the 3-point position, where a player inclines forward and puts one hand on the ground, setting himself up to charge forward at the snap.

 Copyright © 2002 First Base Sports, Inc. All Rights Reserved